grpc/test-infra/doc/deployment.md

 make install-prometheus-crds deploy-prometheus
 ```

-If the CRDs has already been created, it will need to be uninstalled first:
+If the CRDs have already been created, they will need to be uninstalled first:

 ```shell
 make undeploy-prometheus uninstall-prometheus-crds